mkturkcan/ffbo.neuronlp.gene.match/README.md

-# ffbo.neuronlp.gene
+# ffbo.neuronlp.gene.match
-NeuroNLP Gene adds the capability to view and search gene expression data.
+NeuroNLP Gene Match adds the capability to view and search gene expression data and matches against neurons for such data.